skalyaanamoorthy/thermostability-transfer/README.md

 Install Pytorch according to the instructions (you might also need to install cuda): https://pytorch.org/get-started/locally/

-torch-* must be installed after torch:

-`pip install torch-geometric` %torch-cluster torch-scatter torch-sparse torch-spline-conv

-Now you can install the requirements with no additional dependencies:
+Now you can install the requirements:

 `pip install -r requirements.txt`

+Finally, install evcouplings with no dependencies (it is an old package which will create conflicts):

+`pip install evcouplings --no-deps`

 You will also need to install the following inference repositories if you wish to use them: